 - Class 12: “Religions of the World,” in the context of the Senior Seminar

 Latin in high school focuses on using the language to analyze and enjoy Roman literature in its intended form.
 Students learn advanced grammatical constructions and study different styles of prose and poetry while reading authentic Latin literature.
 Senior year, students have a unique class designed to cover a special topic in Latin literature based on an area that interests the students.
 This capstone course might be based on the collected works of a great author, a particular piece of literature, a historical period or event, a philosophical concept, a religious theme, a notable figure in history, or a literary genre.

 All students continue their study of art focusing on different mediums.
 Coursework includes 2D Design and Drawing, Printmaking, Fabric and Graphic Design, Photography, Documentary Film, and Animation.
-During Junior and Senior year, students take an AP independent study class.
+During Junior and Senior years, students may take an advanced independent study class.

 Weekly Chapel is planned and implemented to inspire students to learn the joy and importance of worship.
 High School chapel will take place on Friday mornings.
 Students will participate in a combined school-wide chapel monthly.
 Worship service will begin with singing, followed by a message from a student, faculty member, or outside speaker.
 Parents are welcome to attend.

 The Chapel experience is a fundamental and distinctive part of a Heritage education.
 Its purpose is to provide the spiritual overtone that should guide students’ decision-making in their daily lives.